rugbyprof/Mobile-Web-Programming/Basic-Css-Intro.md

 selector { property: value }
 ```

-The selector is the HTML element that you want to style.
-The property is the actual property title, and the value is the style you apply to that property.
+1. The `selector` is the HTML element that you want to style.
+2. The `property` is the actual property title
+3. The `value` is the style you apply to that property.

 Each selector can have multiple properties, and each property within that selector can have independent values.
 The property and value are separated with a colon and contained within curly brackets.
 Multiple properties are separated by a semi colon.
 Multiple values within a property are sperated by commas, and if an individual value contains more than one word you surround it with quotation marks.
 As shown below.
 Indentation is optional, and white space doesn't matter.